Abdulsalami Abubakar: Personal life

 Abubakar is married to Fati and they have six children together.

 Health

-On 12 July 2025, it was reported that Abubaker was dying from an undisclosed illness and also in the same London hospital where fellow former Nigerian President Muhammadu Buhari, who Abubaker had known since 1962, stayed.
-Abubaker soon afterwards confirmed this, and noted that he was discharged from the London hospital shortly before Buhari died.
+On 12 July 2025, it was reported that Abubakar was suffering from an undisclosed illness and was admitted in the same London hospital as former Nigerian President Muhammadu Buhari.
+They had known each other since 1962.
+Abubakar later confirmed this noting that he had been discharged from the London hospital shortly before Buhari died.

 Awards and honours

 Abudulsalami Abubakar has received several awards and medals.
 In alphabetical order they include: